fecgov/fec-testing/Testing-Scripts/Test-Script-10-27-2016.md

 ## Questions for wireframe option 2:

 Okay, great.
 We're finished with the first design.
 Let's take a look at the second one.
+If you can, please open the PDF for option 2.

-I'm going to adjust my screen for a moment to bring up the second wireframe.
+[wait for user to open PDF]

 - Okay, here we go.
 As we stay scrolled to the top of the screen, what is your first impression of the page?

-- As we continue scrolling, what thoughts do you have about the financial data section?
+- As you continue scrolling, what thoughts do you have about the financial data section?
 	- Is the information here useful?
 	- Would you change something about it?

-- I'm going to go back to the top now for the next question.
-If you would like me to scroll, feel free to tell me.
+- Let's scroll back to the top now for the next question.
 The question is: What would you do if you worked for a candidate's campaign, and you wanted to know more about how to file your required reports with the FEC?

     - _if not already addressed_, how would you expect the “Who do you need information for” section to function?
 	    - Does this section of the page seem useful?

-- Let’s scroll back to the top.
+- Again, let’s scroll back to the top.
 Recalling that the FEC does not deal with state-level campaigns, if you came to the website seeking that information, would the information on this page be helpful to you?

 - Thinking about this page as a whole, does it seem like there is anything missing?